-In this course we study the Latin language and the cultures that produced it: Greece and Rome.
+This course covers the Latin language and the cultures that produced it: Greece and Rome.
 The class will be divided into two parts:

-- 1) the study of the Latin language, including grammar, syntax, and the reading and production of Latin; - 2) the study of the Roman Regnal Period (753-509 B.C.) and Republic (509-27 B.C.).
+- the study of the Latin language, including grammar, syntax, figures of speech, metrics, the reading of Latin, including authentic texts of the Roman authors Caesar, Horace, Martial, Augustus, Aulus Gellius, Pliny, Vergil, Cicero, Catullus, and Ovid, and the production of Latin; - 2) the study of the late Republic (100-27 B.C.) and Early Empire (27 B.C.-A.D.
+284).